The risks and considerations of Eating Expired Ham

 Risks of Eating Expired Ham

 Consuming expired ham can lead to various health risks due to bacterial growth and spoilage.
-Here are some potential dangers associated with eating expired ham:
+Here are some potential risks and considerations associated with eating expired ham:

 Bacterial Contamination: